 Whether or not you can reopen a closed bank account largely depends on why it was closed in the first place.
 Sometimes, an account holder in good standing decides to close a bank account and later changes their mind.
 In that case, the financial institution will almost certainly allow them to have an account there again.
 Other times, the bank closed the account, perhaps because of excessive overdrafts, suspicious activity, or lack of use.
 In those instances, talk to the financial institution to see what steps you need to take.

 If you’ve closed your account and are interested in starting fresh, you might look into an online checking and savings account with SoFi.
-There are no account or overdraft fees.
+You’ll earn a competitive annual percentage yield (APY), pay no account fees, and be able to spend and save in one convenient place.
+Plus, qualifying accounts enjoy no-fee overdraft coverage up to $50.

 Can a bank close your account?